pracniscate/pracniscate.github.io/_posts/2018-07-13-puzzled_stuck_frustrated_achieved_cli_project.markdown

 It still did not work.
 No matter how much I fancied the library.

 Well, the problem was rooted within the links, something I didn't check.
-See, instead of calling `Nokogiri::HTML(open("https://www.bookdepository.com/bestbooksever#{url}"))`, I needed to omit the `bestbooksever` part because those books exit in the base url, `https://www.bookdepository.com` plus the specific name for each book.
+See, instead of calling `Nokogiri::HTML(open("https://www.bookdepository.com/bestbooksever#{url}"))`, I needed to omit the `bestbooksever` part because those books exist in the base url, `https://www.bookdepository.com` plus the specific name for each book.

 And now, back to the joy of having coded my first app!
 Yay!!